acheronfail/rttw/README.md

 Once you've setup MongoDB, you'll want to fill it with the puzzles - simply run `node scripts/add-puzzles.js` which will automatically add the puzzles in the repository to your MongoDB instance.

+#### Starting the project

-To start the project, make sure the MongoDB is running, then simply run `yarn start`, which will run both the server and client.
+To start the project, make sure the MongoDB is running, then simply run `yarn start`, which will run both the server and client (in development mode - nice for seeing the whole app/server locally).

-> This project currently runs in development mode, and hasn't yet been configured to run in any sort of production environment.
+> This project is currently designed so that the client is deployed to GitHub Pages.
+If you'd like to host a client/server on your own then it's up to you.

 ### Project Design